-Luxembourg ratified the New York Convention by the law of 20 May 1983 and issued a declaration of reciprocity in this respect.
+Luxembourg ratified the New York Convention by the law of 20 May 1983 and made a declaration of reciprocity.

-Luxembourg is also a party to the European Convention on International Commercial Arbitration of 21 April 1961, the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID Convention) and more than 100 bilateral investment treaties.
+Luxembourg is also a party to the European Convention on International Commercial Arbitration of 21 April 1961, and the 1965 Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID Convention).